 Adult Basic Education

-Classes are designed for persons who have not completed high school.
-Men and women in GED classes study individual materials that are on their own level and progress at their own speed.
-Students preparing to take the GED tests are given instruction in reading, writing, math, social studies, and science through instructor-led, computer- assisted, and independent study.
-Some students need minimal preparation, while others may attend a GED class for a year or longer.
-Students are encouraged to take a section of the GED test whenever they and the instructor feel the results will be positive.
-The GED is comprised of five tests: Language Arts: Writing, Language Arts: Reading, Mathematics, Social Studies, and Science.
-In order to receive a Texas Certificate of High School Equivalency, a student must pass each test with a combined score of 2250 (450 Average) and with no test scoring below 410.
-The GED certificate may be necessary for job qualification, or it also may qualify the student for college or technical school admission.
-Call (432) 685-6819 for more GED information.
+These classes are designed for persons who have not completed high school.
+Men and women in study individual materials that are on their own level and progress at their own speed.
+Students preparing to take the GED® test are given instruction in reading, writing, math, social studies, and science through instructor-led, computer- assisted, and independent study.
+Some students need minimal preparation, while others may attend classes for a year or longer.
+Students are encouraged to take a section of the GED® test whenever they and the instructor feel the results will be positive.
+The GED® test is comprised of five individual tests: Language Arts: Writing, Language Arts: Reading, Mathematics, Social Studies, and Science.
+In order to receive a Texas Certificate of High School Equivalency, a student must pass all five tests with a combined score of 2250 (450 Average) and with no one test scoring below 410.
+Successful completion of the GED® test may be necessary for job qualification, or it also may qualify the student for college or technical school admission.
+Call (432) 685-6819 for more information.

 English as a Second Language (ESL)

 ESL (English as a Second Language), refers to the study of English by non-native speakers.
 Classes provide students with the opportunity to improve their speaking, reading, writing and listening English language skills.
 These skills are taught in conjunction with life skills to help the student function fully in the community.
 Multiple levels of instruction are available.
 Call (432) 684-5323 for more ESL information.

 Multi-Use Computer Lab